Answered! Jump to accepted answer.

 Dear professor, is that about right?

-This relates to:Replacing compound subjects with subject pronouns nous, vous, ils, elles -
+This question relates to:French lesson "Replacing compound subjects with subject pronouns nous, vous, ils, elles"

 Vous is the 2nd person plural, you use it when you are addressing more than one person, or when you are talking to a single person and address her formally.